Welcome

 SQE2 Syllabus

-• the SRA Principle requiring you to act in the best interests of each client and its meaning in various work contexts
+• understanding the SRA Principle requiring you to act in the best interests of each client and its meaning in various work contexts

 • identifying and dealing with an own interest conflict or a conflict of interest between clients, including when you must refuse to act